Korean clans of foreign origin: Immigration

 According to Jin Guanlin, "It can be said that from the end of the Chinese Warring States period to the Northern and Southern Dynasties, many Chinese moved to Manchuria and the Korean peninsula, blended among the indigenous people, and over time forgot about their Chinese origins."
 Many scholars came from China during the Western and Eastern Jin, Northern and Southern dynasties, Sui, and Tang periods.
 Large-scale immigration from China diminished greatly during the Later Silla period, but resumed during the Goryeo period by people escaping turmoil in China.
 Many northern Chinese fled to Korea during the transition period between Yuan and Ming.
 There was little immigration from China during the first half of the Joseon period, but many Han Chinese settled in Korea during the Imjin War as well as during the fall of Ming.
 Many scholars came from the Ming to escape the Qing during the 17th century.

 According to Park Cheol-hee of Gyeongin National University of Education, 238,000 immigrants naturalized during the Goryeo period.
+According to Professor Park's analysis, the breakdown is as follows: 122,268 Balhae refugees, 97,662 of Jurchen descent, 13,273 of Yuan descent, 4,072 of Khitan descent, 348 of Japanese descent, and 184 of Chinese descent.
 Among them, many naturalized Han Chinese became bureaucrats thanks to their knowledge in international affairs and literature, and naturalized Balhae people made great achievements during the Goryeo–Khitan War against the Liao dynasty.
 Yi Won, who taught Ch'oe Mu-sŏn how to manufacture gunpowder, came from Jiangnan, China.
 Naturalized Jurchens of the Goryeo period reported on the state of the North, constructed fortresses, and some attained high government positions through military achievements, such as Go Yeol.
 Yi Seong-gye, the founder of the Joseon dynasty, was born in the northeast region and supported by the Jurchens of the region, such as Yi Ji-ran, who contributed to the founding of Joseon and played an important role in improving relations between Joseon and Jurchens of the Northeast.

 Approximately 18 clans were founded by people of various ethnicities from the Yuan dynasty accompanying Mongol princesses who came to Goryeo to marry Korean kings.
 Many Jurchens and Manchus immigrated to Korea and established clans, according to Goryeo and Joseon records, but in modern times only one clan continues to claim Jurchen ancestry.
 Records from the History of Goryeo and the Annals of the Joseon Dynasty reveal that Japanese immigrants became naturalized in 999, 1012, 1039, 1425, 1426, and 1435; they were bestowed Korean clans, but most of them have been lost.